 Live Chat service

-Please note that we may be required to report information should we believe a child or vulnerable or disabled adult be at risk of serious or immediate harm.
+Please note that we may be required to report information should we believe a child or vulnerable adult is at risk of serious or immediate harm.
 If you disclose such circumstances, and provide information that could lead us to identify your name and location, we may have to record such information and provide it to the appropriate authorities.
 Wherever possible we will seek your permission before we do so.

-At the end of each session, you will be asked to voluntarily provide basic demographic information, such as your age, gender and ethnicity.
-Any information that you provide will not be seen by the live chat operators and no personal information will be requested.
+At the end of each session, you will be asked to provide basic demographic information, such as your age, gender and ethnicity.
+Any information that you provide will not be seen by the live chat operators and no identifying information will be asked for.
 This information is requested purely for monitoring and reporting purposes and it is your choice whether or not, or how much information, you wish to provide.